-The links below contain important information for those who transport hogs.
 The law now requires that swine transported on North Carolina highways have “official identification approved by the State Veterinarian”.
-For most folks, that will be the “brite” ear tags supplied by the State Veterinarian’s office.
-These tags are being provided free of charge, along with a tag applicator.
+For most folks, that will be the ear tags supplied by the State Veterinarian’s office.
+These tags are being provided free of charge.

-This law actually went into effect on October 1, 2011; however, there was a grace year to allow producers to become knowledgeable about the law and to get an approved means of identification for their transported hogs.
-If you haven’t done so already, hog producers who will be transporting hogs need to get ready for October 1, 2012, when the penalties will start being enforced.
-As of that day, hogs being transported without brite tags, approved tattoo numbers, or approved ear notches will be considered feral hogs.
+This law went into effect on October 1, 2011, with penalties effective October 1, 2012.
+Hogs transported without the proper tags, approved tattoo numbers, or approved ear notches will be considered feral hogs.
 Violators will face a fine of $5,000 for each hog being transported that does not have identification.
-To get your supply of “brite” tags and applicator, call the NCDA&CS State Veterinarian’s office at (919) 733-7601.
-A veterinary technician will deliver the tags and applicator to your farm, as they will be verifying that you are indeed raising hogs.
-The links are:
+To get your tags, call the NCDA&CS State Veterinarian’s office at (919) 707-3151.
+Here are some important links:

 The following is from the NC Wildlife website:

 Transport and Release of Feral Swine